kannankvs/kvskSONiC/doc/SONiC_202106_Release_Notes.md

 <br>**Pull Requests** :

-#### Testcase/Testbed Infrastructure
-Refer [HLD document]() and below mentioned PR's for more details.
-<br>**Pull Requests** :

 #### Inband mgmt VRF
 This feature design is intended to have a generic approach for in-band management via mgmt VRF feature.
 A user can set an attribute "in_band_mgmt_enabled" to the config_db for MGMT_VRF_CONFIG table entry.
 The default value if not specified would be "false"<br>
 <br> Refer [HLD document](https://github.com/venkatmahalingam/SONiC/blob/7781c097a92d9fbac3fc2fe2f8c6ce175839f473/doc/vrf/SONiC_in_band_mgmt_via_mgmt_Vrf_HLD.md) and below mentioned PR's for more details.
 <br>**Pull Requests** : [1726](https://github.com/Azure/sonic-swss/pull/1726)

-#### SRv6 support
-SRv6 has been widely adopted as an IPv6 based SDN solution, which provides programming ability, TE capabilities, and deployment simplicity to network administrators.
-We want to add SRv6 into SONIC to benefit users in DC as well as beyond DC. <br>
-<br> Refer [HLD document](https://github.com/Azure/SONiC/blob/faa432df6185f7c04d896285db61ac86300161c9/doc/srv6/srv6-hld-v19.md) and below mentioned PR's for more details.
-<br>**Pull Requests** :

 #### SONiC for MPLS Dataplane